Saksham3736/RS/RS_Assignment/Week1.assignment.md

 **Answer:** Human eyes will not be able to see the **Infrared** portion of the electromagnetic spectrum.

-**Concept:** Our eyes are only sensitive to a small part of the electromagnetic spectrum called the **visible spectrum**, which ranges from approximately $0.4$ to $0.7 µm$.
+**Concept:** Our eyes are only sensitive to a small part of the electromagnetic spectrum called the **visible spectrum**, which ranges from approximately $0.4$ to $$0.7 µm$$.
 This is the energy range we perceive as light and color (red, green, and blue).
 The Sun provides energy across a much larger portion of the spectrum, including the infrared and ultraviolet regions, which our eyes cannot detect.

 -----